February 16th 2022

 Davina McCall is on a mission to make menopause matter.
 Since her first menopause programme Davina McCall, Sex, Myths and the Menopause aired on Channel 4, there’s been a spike in Google searches for all things menopause and perimenopause.
 Now, Davina has released a second menopause documentary, Davina McCall: Sex, Mind and the Menopause, highlighting the worrying lack of hormonal replacement therapy (HRT) available to menopausal women and the symptoms which are causing menopausal women to leave the work place.

-One area that’s garnered more interest since the programme aired is supplements for peri- and menopause.
+One area that’s garnered more interest since the documentaries aired is supplements for peri- and menopause.
 It’s a life stage that can begin anything up to a decade before our periods stop for good at the average age of 51, although one in 100 women has early menopause at the age of 40, according to leading menopause specialist Dr Louise, who featured in the documentary.
-Over the last year, Boots has seen a 61 per cent increase in sales of menopause products, from supplements to ease symptoms to lubricants to help with vaginal dryness, including Vitabiotics' Menopace Plus, A. Vogel's Menoforce Sage tablets and Boots' Menolieve Black Cohosh Root Extract.
+Over the last year, Boots has seen a 61 per cent increase in sales of menopause products, from supplements to ease symptoms to lubricants to help with vaginal dryness, including Vitabiotics' Menopace Plus, 16, A. Vogel's Menoforce Sage 30 tablets, £13.50 and Boots' Menolieve Black Cohosh Root Extract, £10.